mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 This version addressed a few bugs, here is a comprehensive list:

-* It has been fixed a bug that prevented users from properly displaying their favorite sections in the Console Launchbar
+* It has been fixed a bug that prevented users from properly displaying their favorite Console areas in the Launchbar
 * We fixed a behavior that, for certain projects, wrongly showed the floppy save icon when selecting a CronJob

 ## Fast Data